 Scientific Advisory Board

-The Channeling Hope Foundation is fortunate to be advised by world experts in NALCN and related diseases—spanning neurobiology, neurophysiology, translational science, pharmacology, gene therapies, and clinical research and care —who share our vision of a world free from NALCN diseases.
+The Channeling Hope Foundation is fortunate to be advised by world experts in NALCN Channel-related disorders—spanning neurobiology, neurophysiology, translational science, pharmacology, gene therapies, and clinical research and care —who share our vision of a world free from NALCN diseases.

 The SAB provides guidance to:

-2. to support further growth, collaboration, and advancements in research for NALCN and related diseases, and
+- to support further growth, collaboration, and advancements in research for NALCN Channel-related disorders, and

-3. serve as pillars of scientific and medical information and resources for the community affected by NALNC-related disease.
+- serve as pillars of scientific and medical information and resources for the community affected by NALCN Channel-related disorders.

 Board Director: